studentenherz/Doppler-Effect-Simulator/README.md

 ### Usage

+The directory `data` contains some audio files that can be used to test the program.

 ```
 usage: main.py [-h] [-a FIN] [-R R] [-v V] [-c C] [--x0 X0] [--y0 Y0] [-o FOUT] [-i] [-V]